Package Leaflet: Information for the User

 Sebrane 0.4 mg prolonged-release hard capsules EFG

-Sebrane is used in men for the treatment of lower urinary tract symptoms associated with an enlarged prostate gland (benign prostatic hyperplasia).
-These symptoms include: difficulty urinating (weak urine stream), dripping, urgent urination, and the need to urinate frequently both at night and during the day.
+Sebrane is used in men for the treatment of lower urinary tract symptoms associated with benign prostatic hyperplasia (enlargement of the prostate gland).
+These symptoms include: difficulty urinating (weak urine flow), dripping, urgent urination, and frequent need to urinate both at night and during the day.

 Do not take Sebrane: